Treat your own

 If the discomfort persists for any more than a few minutes then abandon this position and perhaps try another time.

-A Tall Buttafly can be used in place of a Standard Buttafly although of course, the inversion will be greater, and unless you use a support under the ankles, there will be a stretch over the front of the hip area.
+For people who are fit and without any symptoms, a Tall Buttafly may be used in place of a Standard Buttafly.
+The inversion will be greater and unless you use a support under the ankles, there will be a stretch over the front of the hips.

 Please note, the objective of this exercise is intended as general back care and while it may be included in therapeutic programs, for your safety, please consult with a licensed practitioner first.